 The Middlesex County Comprehensive Plan (the "Comprehensive Plan") serves as a guide to municipalities in Middlesex County.
 The Comprehensive Plan is currently being updated by the Middlesex County Planning Board.
 According to Middlesex County representatives, there is no anticipated completion date of the Land Use Element of the Comprehensive Plan.
-As it is anticipated the Land Use Element of the Comprehensive Plan will be written after adoption of this Redevelopment Plan, it is expected the Middlesex County Planning Board will take this Redevelopment Plan into consideration when drafting the Land Use Element of the Comprehensive Plan Use Element of the municipality and otherwise does not affect the underlying zoning within the remainder of the Borough.
+As it is anticipated the Land Use Element of the Comprehensive Plan will be written after adoption of this Redevelopment Plan, it is expected the Middlesex County Planning Board will take this Redevelopment Plan into consideration when drafting the Land Use Element of the Comprehensive Plan.
+In addition, this Redevelopment Plan pertains to certain property in the middle of the municipality and otherwise does not affect the underlying zoning within the remainder of the Borough.
 Therefore, no conflict with the Middlesex County Comprehensive Plan is anticipated.